DeepQuark: A Deep-Neural-Network Approach to Multiquark Bound States

-The DeepQuark wave function can consistently describe multiquark states with various configurations, including compact tetraquark and meson molecule.
-The root-mean-square (rms) radii of $T_{bb}$ and $T_{cc}$ are shown in Table~\ref{tab:tetra}. $T_{bb}$ is a distinct compact tetraquark, where two bottom quarks form a compact diquark cluster of $0.33$ fm and the light quarks orbit around the heavy diquark.
+The DeepQuark wave function can consistently describe multiquark states with various configurations. \clabel[B1-3]{It is capabale of capturing the dynamical effects in different systems, converging to a compact $T_{bb}$ state and a molecular $T_{cc}$ state.} The root-mean-square (rms) radii of $T_{bb}$ and $T_{cc}$ are shown in Table~\ref{tab:tetra}. $T_{bb}$ is a distinct compact tetraquark, where two bottom quarks form a compact diquark cluster of $0.33$ fm and the light quarks orbit around the heavy diquark. \clabel[A2-1]{It is worth noting that a deeply bound $T_{bb}$ state with a binding energy of around $150$ MeV is in agreement with lattice QCD results, see~\cite{Francis:2016hui,Junnarkar:2018twb}}.
 In contrast to the compact $T_{bb}$, the size of $T_{cc}$ is significantly larger, with $r_{cc},r_{\bar q \bar q}>r_{c\bar q}$, suggesting a molecular structure of two charmed mesons~\cite{Li:2012ss}.
 A loosely bound molecular $T_{cc}$ is in agreement with the experimental results~\cite{LHCb:2021vvq,LHCb:2021auc}.
 The separation between two charmed mesons becomes larger when the binding energy is tuned to be as small as the experimental one~\cite{Wu:2024zbx}.

 Inspired by the existence of $\bar Q\bar Qqq$ bound states, we further employ DeepQuark to investigate the isoscalar triply heavy pentaquark $(QQqq\bar Q)$, which is the partner of the doubly heavy tetraquark if we consider the diquark-antiquark symmetry~\cite{Guo:2013xga,Wang:2024yjp}, namely replacing a heavy antiquark $\bar Q$ by a heavy diquark $QQ$.
 As the two heavy quarks may form a compact object with the same color representation $\bar 3_c$ as the antiquark, it is expected that the interactions in these two systems are similar, and $\bar Q\bar Qqq$ bound states may imply the existence of $QQqq\bar Q$ bound states.
 DeepQuark has great advantages in extending to such pentaquark systems, since the computational complexity is almost the same as solving the tetraquark systems.
-A complete set of color basis for the pentaquark is given by,
+A complete set of color basis for the pentaquark is given by